Montreal writer and publisher Linda Leith was born in Northern Ireland and has lived in London, Basel, Paris, Budapest, and Ottawa.

-Her most recent book is the literary history Writing in the Time of Nationalism: From Two Solitudes to Blue Metropolis (Signature 2010), to be published in a French translation by Alain Roy (Leméac Éditeur, 2013).
+Her most recent book is the literary history Writing in the Time of Nationalism: From Two Solitudes to Blue Metropolis (Signature 2010), published in a French translation as Écrire au temps du nationalisme by Alain Roy (Leméac Éditeur, 2014).

-Marrying Hungary (Signature 2008) is a memoir originally commissioned by Leméac and published in French as Épouser la Hongrie (2004, trans.
+Marrying Hungary is a memoir originally commissioned by Leméac and published in French as Épouser la Hongrie (2004, trans.
 Aline Apostolska), and then in Serbian (Rad, 2005, trans.
-Aleksandra Mancic).
+Aleksandra Mancic) before publication in English (Signature 2008).

 Leith is the author of three novels: Birds of Passage (Signature, 1993), which was reviewed as “an excellent first novel” in the Times Literary Supplement; The Tragedy Queen (Signature, 1995), translated into French as Un Amour de Salomé (XYZ Éditeur, 2003, trans.
 Agnès Guitard), winner of the 2004 Governor General's Award for Translation; and The Desert Lake (Signature, 2007).